svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 `VALUE` type is also large enough to hold a pointer within the heap used to set up linked datastructures.
-But there is also a lot of bookkeeping that needs to be tracked within the 32bit word (an alternative would be to use additional fields withing the `cons_t` structure for this information.
+But there is also a lot of bookkeeping that needs to be tracked within the 32bit word (an alternative would be to use additional fields within the `cons_t` structure for this information.
 This would mean that the whole 32bit word is usable to store data, but it would increase the memory footprint of the heap.).

-The information that is kept withing the 32bits of a `VALUE` is:
+The information that is kept within the 32bits of a `VALUE` is:

 1. one mark-bit for the *Garbage Collector* (explained in a later section).
 2. one bit that differentiates between pointers and values.